aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 Test that the application is being successfully updated by moving the map around and then calling `Store.getState()` in the console.

+### `MarkerManager`

+Now that we've handled our state, we need to beef up `MarkerManager/updateMarkers()` to handle removing markers for benches that have been moved outside our bounds.

+Add the following helper methods to your class:

+* `_markersToRemove()`: returns an array of markers that are on the map, but the benches they represent are not in the state.
+* `_removeMarker()`: accepts a marker as an argument; removes marker from map and from `markers`.

+Call these methods in `updateMarkers()` to ensure that benches that leave our store have their markers removed from the map.
+RIP, benches.

 ### `BenchesMiddleware`

-Before moving on, you should remove the call to `requestBenches` from the `BenchIndex` component's `componentDidMount`. **We no longer need to dispatch this actions from our view.** Instead, we'll rely on our `BenchesMiddleware` to `requestBenches` after it sees an `UPDATE_BOUNDS` action.
+Before moving on, remove the call to `requestBenches()` from the `BenchIndex` component's `componentDidMount`. **We no longer need to dispatch this action from our view.** Instead, we'll rely on our `BenchesMiddleware` to `requestBenches` after it sees an `UPDATE_BOUNDS` action.

 Update your `BenchesMiddleware` so that it intercepts the `UPDATE_BOUNDS` action.
 Here is our goal:

   * Use `next` to pass the action on through to the store.
-  * Then, use `dispatch` and `requestBenches` to trigger a new dispatch
+  * Then, use `dispatch` and `requestBenches` to trigger a new dispatch.
-  * When `BenchesMiddleware` sees a `REQUEST_BENCHES` dispatch collect the filters from the store using `getState`
+  * When `BenchesMiddleware` sees a `REQUEST_BENCHES` dispatch collect the filters from the store using `getState`.
-  * Pass the filters and the appropriate callback on to `fetchBenches`
+  * Pass the filters and the appropriate callback on to `fetchBenches`.

 Your middleware's switch statement should look something like this: